yadibolt/shun/README.md

 ### Basic usage of Storer, Wrapper, Cols
-- using .rev-wrapper instead of wrapper will reverse the wrapper **Example**
+- using *.rev-wrapper* instead of *.wrapper* will reverse the wrapper **Example**
 ```
 <div class="storer">